BARBELL AND DUMBBELL PULLOVERS: KILLER CHEST EXERCISES

-The dumbbell pullover is one of the most ironic type of upper body exercises due to the reason that it targets opposing muscles which are the chest and the back simultaneously.
+The dumbbell pullover is one of the most ironic types of upper body exercises because it targets opposing muscles which are the chest and the back simultaneously.
 Your back is responsible for and reacts more during the pulling movement.
 Your chest takes over as it contracts and gives off power as you return back to the initial position.

 Equipment to prepare:

 - A dumbbell.
-The weight will depend on your skill level, measure the weight to where your are challenged but not up to the extreme where you are no longer comfortable.
+The weight will depend on the level of your skill, measure the weight to where you are challenged but not to the point where you are no longer comfortable.

 - A flat-surfaced bench.

-- Place the dumbbell to a place where you can easily reach.
+- Place the dumbbell in a place where you can easily reach.

-- Lie your back straight on the bench at a 90 degree angle as if forming a cross.
+- Lie your back straight on the bench at a 90-degree angle.

 - Your shoulder area should be the only part lying on the bench.

-- Your torso should be off the bench paralleling to the floor, keep hips positioned slightly below the bench.
+- Your torso should be off the bench parallel to the floor, keep hips positioned slightly below the bench.